Magsasaka Partylist: 19th Congress

 Comelec affirmed Nazal's nomination on October 10, 2022.
 Nazal took oath as Magsasaka representative on the same day.
 The election body three days laters maintained that they stood by the proclamation despite the dispute which has reached the Supreme Court.
 Cabatbat's faction filed a case in the Supreme Court to reverse the election body's decision.
 The high court issued a notice on October 18, ordering for all involved parties to maintain the status quo and nullified Nazal's assumption of office.
 The Cabatbat faction condemned the rival faction's "sensational claims" and maintained that Villamin's faction has been disavowed by Comelec.
 Comelec on October 20 said that it would head to the high court's order, and for the meantime would refrain from issuing any document recognizing as the legitimate nominee of Magsasaka.

 In December 2022, Nazal unveiled the partylist's Medium-Term Development Plan in a meeting with agriculture stakeholders in the Visayas.
 He pledged to file several measures tackling concerns of fisherfolks and farmers if the Supreme Court rules in favor of his group.

+On August 15, 2024 the Supreme Court overruled the Comelec proclamation and recognized the validity of Villamin's expulsion from the party in 2019, effectively recognising Cabatbat as congressional representative.

+On February 2, 2025, the partylist's third nominee, former Alex Boncayao Brigade member Lejun Dela Cruz, was injured following what the partylist said was an attempted abduction and assassination by police in Cainta, Rizal.
+The Philippine National Police said that it had tried to arrest dela Cruz as part of a warrant issued against him on murder charges.
+The charges against him were dismissed on March 24, 2025, after a court in Las Piñas granted a demurrer to evidence.